 - Note that for the discus, shot put, and javelin, women throw objects that are significantly lighter; teenage boys, throwing heavier objects, still “win.”

-To ensure that female athletes have access to fair and safe competition, trans- identified males at any age must not be eligible to compete against females.
+To ensure that female athletes have access to fair and safe competition, males who identify as transgender at any age must not be eligible to compete against females.

 9. Sport Achieves Diversity, Equity and Inclusion by Creating Categories Based on Objective Measurements and Standards.

 Sport categories facilitate inclusion of different types of bodies; it is how sport creates diversity, equity, and inclusion.
 Sport categories include weight classes in boxing, wrestling, rowing, and judo; age categories for children and older athletes; and Paralympic categories for people with disabilities.
 All categories allow more athletes to compete and allow different athletes to experience the benefits of sport.
 For example, weight categories allow smaller athletes to shine, age categories allow younger or older athletes to reap the benefits of sport.
 Without sport categories, young men would win all competitions.

 To illustrate the importance of sport categories, consider the Paralympic Games.
 Each athlete is evaluated to determine the extent of their disability, which determines which category the athlete will compete in, which in term determine the likely winners and losers.
 Category manipulation is common, as some Paralympic athletes try to get an edge by becoming eligible in a more disabled category. [xxxvi] These Paralympic athletes can win with a category that is meant for more disabled athletes, similar to males who identify as transgender winning in a category meant for females.